SystemsApproach/private5g/core.rst

 runtime interface unrelated to P4.
-A viable approach, similar to the one MacDavid, Chen, and Rexford describe in their INFOCOM paper, is to map each QoS class specified in a QER onto one of the available queues, and assign an appropriate weight to that queue.
+A viable approach, similar to the one MacDavid, Chen, and Rexford describe in their INFOCOM paper, is to map each QoS class specified in a QER onto one of the available queues, and assign a weight to that queue proportional to the fraction of the available bandwidth the class is to receive.
 As long as each class/queue is not over subscribed, individual UEs in the class will receive approximately the bit rate they have been promised.
 (As an aside, 3GPP under-specifies QoS guarantees, leaving the details to